 There are some people including labourers and farmers who don't have clearly defined fingerprints as a result of extreme manual labour.
-Apart from them, there are old people with dry hands and thus, are facing difficulty to enrol for Aadhaar as fingerprints is one of the necessary part for enrollment.
-Then people with weak iris scan, cataract or other eyes disease also face problem in enrollment as eye scan is also a necessary step for enrollment.
+Apart from them, there are old people with dry hands and thus, are facing difficulty to enroll for Aadhaar as fingerprints is one of the necessary parts for enrollment.
+Then people with weak iris scans, cataracts or other eyes disease also face problems in enrollment as an eye scan is also a necessary step for enrollment.
 In all such cases, enrollment agencies refuse to register them defeating the very aim of inclusion of a poor and marginalized section of society.
 Recent incidences of UIDAI blacklisting thirty-four thousand private enrollment agencies, the leak of data of famous personalities like Mahendra Singh Dhoni and then on his tweet data being removed by UIDAI brings forth the weakness in security standards.

 Therefore, all such points speak of how our privacy is being played with by the introduction of Aadhaar cards.
 There is unrestricted mass surveillance on data, which at any cost do not augment civil liberty and democracy, resulting in our privacy being put at stake.
 Hence privacy being a fundamental right must be given prior importance and due consideration.